Farahafifii/Computer_Architecture/README.md

 ## Description

-This is an implementation of the Harvard Computer Architecture using Java where the Data Memory and the Instruction Memeory are Seperated
+This is a simulation of a fictional processor design and architecture (Harvard Architecture) using Java

-## Folder Structure
+## Memory Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management
+A Harvard Architecture in which the Instruction data and Program Data are stored in two different memories `Data Memory size is 2048 rows,1 byte/row while Instruction Memory size is 1024 2 bytes/row `